 FreeSpace 2 Source Code Project

-My largest SCP contribution has been the revival of the wxLauncher (previously on Google Code) open-source cross-platform launcher, which became a requirement after the SCP ported the engine to run on OS X and Linux.
-I joined the development team in June 2011 and have fixed broken components, completed missing or incomplete core subsystems, added OS X compatibility, and polished the UI.
+From June 2011 to January 2014, I co-led the wxLauncher cross-platform configuration tool project (previously on Google Code), which became a necessity after the SCP ported the engine to run on macOS and Linux.
+The project had previously been dormant for over a year.
+I fixed broken components, completed missing or incomplete core subsystems, added macOS compatibility, revised the documentation, and polished the UI.

 And in more general FreeSpace tools news, wxLauncher, which is sure to be the launcher of the future, threw out a few major versions this year as well.
-Not to abuse this soapbox to endorse projects but… this truely did change my life… forever.
+Not to abuse this soapbox to endorse projects but… this truly did change my life… forever.
 Be sure to try it so it changes yours too!

-Back in college, I wrote a guide to the Linux command line interface for students and published it on the Web using DocBook.
+Back in college, I wrote a guide to the Linux command line interface and published it on the Web using DocBook.
 Several course and computing resource websites included a link to it.
 An editor at O’Reilly Media even expressed interest in it but decided that commercializing it would not be feasible for economic reasons.

 - C/C++ (fluent)

 - Perl (10 minutes of experience, enough to update a script)

 I’m proficient in Spanish and familiar with French, Hebrew, German, and Arabic.
 I was proficient in them at various points, but it’s been a while.

 I even took some classical Latin and Biblical Hebrew in college—ancient languages are amazing.